qwertystop/dominions-parser/README.md

 It is currently very much in-progress.
-Much of the structure currently present is based on [dominions4.gamedata](https://github.com/blitzserver/dominions4.gamedata), which is a fork of a similar project that started on Dominions 4 or possibly 3, and which appears to be based on a decompilation and/or ptrace (judging by how it parses specific sequences of values of known size and ordering but unknown meaning).
+Much of the structure currently present is based on [dominions4.gamedata](https://github.com/blitzserver/dominions4.gamedata), which is a fork of a similar project that started as Python code for parsing Dominions 3 saves, and was redeveloped into Go code parsing Dominions 4 saves.
+It is incomplete, and appears to be based on a decompilation and/or ptrace (judging by how it parses specific sequences of values of known size and ordering but unknown meaning).

 My current plans are: